jp-cortes/express-rest-api/README.md

 # Branch
-* development-postgres: The branch for ongoing development with **postgreSQL ang pdadmin**.
+* development-postgres: The branch for ongoing development with **postgreSQL ang pgadmin**.

 # Features
 * Express: A fast and minimalistic web application framework for Node.js.